Ask yourself,

 These questions led me to UCLA, where I developed the first undergraduate course to teach students scientifically-based strategies to thrive in their lives focusing on the 4 pillars of wellbeing: mind, body, relationships and purpose.

-Within 10 weeks, my students made profound shifts in their lives and shared their stories of increased happiness, greater success and better relationships.
+Within 10 weeks, my students made profound shifts in their lives and shared their stories of greater success, increased happiness and better relationships.
 By 18 months, the number of applicants to the class jumped from 30 to 700 and soon my students’ parents were calling to learn these simple lessons.

 Graduation Day, Los Angeles, CA